valentinilk/compose-shimmer/README.md

 ### Browser

 To run the sample in the browser, simply use the `demo.browser` configuration in Android Studio.
-Or run `./gradlew :shared:jsBrowserDevelopmentRun` in the terminal.
+Or run `./gradlew :shared:jsBrowserRun` in the terminal.

+### WebAssembly (Wasm)

+To run the wasm sample use the `demo.wasm` configuration in Android Studio or run `./gradlew :shared:wasmJsBrowserRun` in the terminal.

 ## License